 Let’s look at the fuel condensation burn-off as a possible cause.

 Condensation Burn Off

-Condensation is a very regular occurrence in colder climates and nothing to be alarmed about.
+Condensation is a very regular occurrence in colder climates and is nothing to be alarmed about.
 It usually evaporates quickly.
-Condensation burn-off occurs when the hot exhaust fumes is exposed to extremely cold ambient temperatures outside.
-The steam and white smoke short lessen after a few minutes of driving.
+Condensation burn-off occurs when the hot exhaust fumes are exposed to extremely cold ambient temperatures outside.
+The steam and white smoke shortens after a few minutes of driving.

 What causes Condensation burn-up?

 It’s the direct result of normal condensation building up inside the exhaust system.
 It shouldn’t linger too long after driving and dissipates relatively quickly.
 CAT (catalytic converters) are also designed to trap a lot of the toxic exhaust fumes and convert them to vapor that is less dangerous to the environment.